NathanKr/post2video-user-management/README.md

 * **Appropriate Storage:** Clerk's `metadata` fields are specifically designed for storing this kind of application-specific data associated with a user.
 The 8KB limit per user for metadata is generally sufficient for these types of values.

 In essence, Clerk becomes the central authority not just for *who* the user is, but also for key aspects of *what* that user has access to or has remaining within your application.
 This tight coupling simplifies development and data management for user-specific state.

+<h4>clerk rate limit</h4>

+note that clerk has rate limit but seems that i am not violating it. it will be great if i have 10 users per minutes and even this way each will need to make 10 api request per minute to violate the free tier - during the start of the project 10 user per minutes seems very optemistic and if viplate it means i get money so switch to clerk paid plan:

+   For metadata updates (what you care about), Clerk’s public docs say:

+    Free plan:
+    → 100 API requests per minute per project.

+    Paid plans (Starter, Business):
+    → Higher limits, like 300–1000+ API requests per minute (depends on your plan).

+   <h3>where to put non user info in clerk user meta data</h3>
+   e.g. credit left per user , number of upload left per user

+    put in privateMetadata because this can be accessed only on server , you do not want it to appear on client it might get tempered

 <h2>Code Structure</h2>
 ....